 All these policies have (at least) one thing in common: they seek to provide the tightest possible guarantees for each player's individual regret, thus accelerating convergence to the game's Hannan set.
-As such, in games where the marginalization of coarse correlated equilibria coincides with the game's Nash equilibria (like two-player zero-sum games), we obtain a positive equilibrium convergence guarantee: the long-run empirical frequency of play evolves "as if" the players were rational to begin with - i.e., as if they had full knowledge of the game, common knowledge of rationality, the ability to communicate this knowledge, etc.
+As such, in games where the marginalization of CCE coincides with the game's Nash equilibria (like two-player zero-sum games), we obtain a positive equilibrium convergence guarantee: the long-run average frequency of play evolves "as if" the players were rational to begin with - i.e., as if they had full knowledge of the game, common knowledge of rationality, the ability to communicate this knowledge, etc.

-On the other hand, in many other contexts, the marginals of Hannan-consistent correlated strategies may fail even the weakest axioms of rational behavior and rationalizability (such as the elimination of strictly dominated strategies).
-In particular, a well-known example of Viossat & Zapechelnyuk [49] (which we discuss in detail in Section 4) shows that it is possible to have negative regret for all time, but still employ only strictly dominated strategies throughout the entire horizon of play.
+On the other hand, in many concrete applications - and, in particular, in the context of regularized 44 learning - players learn independently from one another, with no common correlating device.
+By 45 comparison, the Hannan set consists of correlated strategies which, when marginalized, may fail 46 even the weakest axioms of rational behavior and rationalizability (such as the elimination of strictly 47 dominated strategies).
+In particular, a well-known example of Viossat & Zapechelnyuk [45] (which 48 we discuss in detail in Section 4) shows that it is possible to have negative regret for all time, but still 49 employ only strictly dominated strategies throughout the entire horizon of play.
+50 The reason for this disconnect is that no-regret play has significant predictive power for the empirical 51

-The reason for this disconnect is that no-regret play has significant predictive power for the empirical frequency of play - that is, the long-run empirical distribution of pure strategy profiles - but much less so for the players' day-to-day sequence of play - i.e., the evolution of the players' actual mixed strategies over time.
-In particular, even when the marginalization of the Hannan set is Nash, the actual trajectory of play may - and, in fact, often does - diverge away from the game's set of equilibria [16, 24, 34-36] or exhibits chaotic, unpredictable oscillations [12, 38].
-Thus, especially in the context of regularized learning - where players learn independently from one another, with no common correlating device - the blanket guarantee of no-regret play may quickly become irrelevant, and even misleading, providing the veneer of rational behavior but not the substance.
+51 The reason for this disconnect is that no regree play has significant predictive power for the empirical 52 frequency of play - i.e., the empirical distribution of pure strategy profiles - but much less so for the 53 players' day-to-day sequence of play - that is, the evolution of the players' actual mixed strategies 54 over time.
+In particular, even when the marginalization of the Hannan set is Nash, the actual trajectory 55 of play may - and, in fact, often does - diverge away from the game's set of equilibria [14, 20, 29-31] 56 or exhibits chaotic, unpredictable oscillations [11, 33].

-Motivated by the above, our paper seeks to understand the rationality properties of the players' actual sequence of play under regularized learning, as encoded by the following question:
+57 Motivated by the above, our paper seeks to understand the rationality properties of the players' actual 58 sequence of play under regularized learning, as encoded by the following question: